mberkeland/MarkdownTest/README.md

 # Break Out of Transcription Monotony with Vonage and Deepgram for Multi-speaker Room Systems (DEMO).

 Many workers around the world are back in the office, but there’s no drop off in the use of video conferencing systems!
 Most systems on the market today are designed for one speaker per video stream, making a mess out of the office rooms systems shared by multiple speakers.
+Imagine reading a transcript of an exchange between three people, but with no separation of who said what to whom?
+It can get pretty confusing.
+When a Conference Room joins a video session, there’s no discreet audio for each individual speaker - making for a confusing transcript especially when the folks in ‘Conference Room A’ are speaking with each other!

 Increasingly, conferencing systems are turning to artificial intelligence capabilities to manage this complexity.
 The latest generation of technologies goes beyond simple captions and translations and employs the power of AI to manage the complexity of room systems as well as hybrid video scenarios.

+Knowing who said what to whom is important to making any sense of a conversation and in providing value from meeting notes and transcripts.
+Separating out who is talking from a single audio source is a task humans have specially adapted for, but is a complex challenge for machines.
+This process is called **speaker diarization**.
 In this blog, we will demonstrate how to build a video conferencing system for multi-speaker room systems.
 To implement this solution, we will need to make sure:

 1. **The video conferencing system has secure access to raw audio on the server** to ensure fastest processing times, as well as capture from SIP devices for the dial in participants.